ninadkadu10/prompt-engineering-numerates-2026/lab/exercise_04_promptbattle.md

 > The person who won today didn't necessarily know more about AI.
 > They knew how to *communicate* with it better.
-> That's prompt engineering — and you've been doing it for 2 hours now.
+> That's prompt engineering — and we've been doing it for 2 hours now.

-→ Head to the **Capstone** to finish your Study Buddy prompt and wrap up.